Mounjaro side effects and how to treat them

 You might notice you’re more sensitive to temperature or feeling slightly drained, as your body adjusts to taking in fewer calories and working hard to burn stored fat.

-While fatigue typically peaks during the first 2-3 weeks of treatment, or after dose increases, it gradually improves as your body becomes more efficient at using stored energy.
-Cold sensitivity may persist longer, particularly as you lose insulating body fat, but this is a sign that your treatment is working well.
+Cold sensitivity may continue throughout your journey, particularly as you lose insulating body fat, but this is a sign that your treatment is working well.

 Can I get insomnia when taking Mounjaro?